 As artists, it's essential to fill ourselves regularly with inspiration and insight.
 These books have inspired and comforted me when I've needed it most.
 I hope you'll find something here that touches you in the same way.
-I've also included a list of the tools I use right now.
-I strongly believe the photographer makes the photographs, not the gear - but good tools are a joy to use.
-I'm happy to recommend my tools of choice, so you can refine and simplify your research.
 I don't receive any sort of commission for these recommendations.
-I only recommend items I truly adore.
+I only recommend resources I truly adore.
 Enjoy!

 Why People Photograph